precice/vm/README.md

 ### This does not seem to work on my machine

 Even though most hardware supports virtualization, your CPU may not or you may need to enable it in your BIOS/UEFI settings.

+### There is no GUI

+In case you killed the session before provisioning finished, the setup of your VM might be incomplete.
+You might still be able to interact with the VM without the GUI.
+However, the easiest way to fix this is to run `vagrant destroy` and start from the beginning.